qbit/boxctl/README.md

 **-f**

-> Force installation of all packages.
+> Force installation of all packages and restarting of all services
-> This skips the 'intelligent' diff mode.
+> This skips the 'intelligent' diff and service restart mode.

 **-m**